book cover

 Notes

 You can make the dessert ahead of time!
-We recommend arranging the dips and candy on the board, but wait to add sliced fruit or berries.
+I recommend arranging the dips and candy on the board, but wait to add sliced fruit or berries.

 Wash and prep the berries and fruit, but wait to add them to the board until you’re ready to serve.
 These can be the last items added to the platter.